wtjerry/haskell_firstSteps/README.md

 - what does inhabited / uninhabited type mean?

 A type is inhabited if there is at least one term of that type.
-In contratry it is uninhabited if there is no term of that type / it cannot be constructed.
+In contrary it is uninhabited if there is no term of that type / it cannot be constructed.
 Data.Void is one example of an uninhabited type.